lgezelius/robotics/Getting Started with ROS 2.md

 - Logging
 - Visualization
 - Tf Library: transformation library.
 For example, you can automatically figure out location of a gripper in relation to an object viewed by the camera.

+### Practical Examples

+SLAM (Simultaneous Localization and Mapping) - Turtlebot robot knows its location and maps its environment.
+Simple for ROS 2 because it knows Turtlebot.

+### How to Proceed

+Go through ROS 2 tutorials.
+Use Turtlebot simulator.